Mass Arrests in Merseyside as Police Crack Down on Organised Crime

-Previous successes of this operation include the seizure of a Skorpion machine gun, £100,000 in cash, and significant quantities of cocaine, crack cocaine, heroin, and cannabis.
-The discovery of the Skorpion machine gun led to a five-and-a-half-year prison sentence for the offender.
+Previous raids uncovered a Skorpion machine gun capable of firing 800 rounds per minute, along with £100,000 in cash and large amounts of cocaine, crack cocaine, heroin, and cannabis.
+The discovery of the Skorpion led to a hefty five-and-a-half-year jail sentence for the culprit.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.